Abdullah bin Abdulaziz Al Rabeeah: Conjoined twins

-As a pediatric surgeon, Al Rabeeah is passionate about his chosen specialty, and throughout his various appointments has continued to perform separations of conjoined twins.
+As a pediatric surgeon, Al Rabeeah has performed separations of conjoined twins.
 He performed his first separation of female Saudi conjoined twins at King Faisal Specialist Hospital & Research Centre, Riyadh in December 1990, as well as a further three.
 Since 1996, Al Rabeeah and the Saudi National Team have reviewed 99 cases and performed 42 successful separations of conjoined twins from 19 countries.
 38 of these surgeries were carried out at the Ministry of National Guard Health Affairs, King Abdulaziz Medical City, Riyadh.
-All separations have been fully sponsored by the leadership of the Kingdom of Saudi Arabia.

-One of the most complex cases that Al Rabeeah undertook was at the request of the late King Abdullah bin Abdulaziz Al Saud concerning Malaysian conjoined twins, Ahmed and Mohammed.
-The parents pleaded to the Kingdom of Saudi Arabia to help them.
-Accepting the challenge, Al Rabeeah agreed to the late King Abdullah's request and performed the surgery on the twins in September 2002.
+One of the most complex cases that Al Rabeeah undertook was at the request of King Abdullah bin Abdulaziz Al Saud concerning Malaysian conjoined twins, Ahmed and Mohammed.
+Al Rabeeah performed the surgery on the twins in September 2002.
 The numerous surgical phases took 23.5 hours and resulted in a successful separation of the boys.
-To this date, Al Rabeeah considers this one of the most difficult, but also as one of his proudest accomplishments as a surgeon.

-Initially, the conjoined twins team consisted of only 10% Saudis, today it boasts all Saudi members in the different specialties.

-Based on his knowledge and commitment to these special babies, Al Rabeeah has written a book in Arabic entitled My Experience with Conjoined Twins; this book has been abridged in English (4 editions).
+Al Rabeeah wrote a book in Arabic entitled My Experience with Conjoined Twins; this book has been abridged in English.
 He has published three additional books, and authored entries in 103 scientific/medical/abstract publications.

-Al Rabeeah is one of the founding members of the Riyadh Pediatric Surgery Club (1993), and holds the position of Chairman to this day.
-The Club now has more than 200 members.